transientskp/tkp/documentation/devref/tkp/steps.rst

   up into two steps for clarity (extraction and association are quite different steps).

-- **Monitor existing or user-added sources.** This takes care of measuring fluxes of transient sources, even when these have disappeared below the detection threshold, so that the light curve is measured with upper limits instead.
+- **Null detections.** This takes care of measuring source properties of undetected sources in the current image, because the source is known in the runningcatalog.
+A forced fit at this catalog position serves as input for association with the known catalog sources, so that the light curve now has upper limits at those timestamps.

-  This step also takes care of sources that were obtained from elsewhere and manually added, such as a new X-ray source: the pipeline will now monitor this position so the full LOFAR light curve for this source can be measured.
+- **Monitor user-added sources.** This step takes care of sources that were obtained from a user-specified list, such as a new X-ray
+  source: the pipeline will now monitor this position so the full LOFAR light curve for this source can be measured.

 - **Transient detection.** All existing light curves (ie, associated sources from the previous step) will be examined to determine if sources are variable.